ufcg-lsd/AWSome-Savings/README.md

 ### Installing dependencies

-The tool is implemented in Python 3 and requires [pandas](https://pandas.pydata.org/) and [OR-Tools](https://developers.google.com/optimization).
+The tool requires Python 3.9, not working with newer versions.
+For changing the Python version, we recommend using [pyenv](https://github.com/pyenv/pyenv/tree/master).
+It also requires [pandas](https://pandas.pydata.org/) and [OR-Tools](https://developers.google.com/optimization).
 They can be installed using [pip](https://pypi.org/project/pip/):

 ```
 pip install pandas